haiwera-silk-cd/magento-devdocs/guides/v2.0/cloud/project/admin-git-push.md

     Installing build dependencies...
         Installing ruby build dependencies: sass

-In this case we have a dependency on the Ruby  `sass` {% glossarytooltip 08968dbb-2eeb-45c7-ae95-ffca228a7575 %}library{% endglossarytooltip %} so it has installed it.
+In this case we have a dependency on the Ruby  `sass` {% glossarytooltip 08968dbb-2eeb-45c7-ae95-ffca228a7575 %}库{% endglossarytooltip %} so it has installed it.
 (Again, this comes from `.magento.app.yaml`.)

     Found a `composer.json`, installing dependencies.